yomguy/docker-pelican/README.md

 This program allows to easily start a hosted static website just by editing/pushing some markdown or restructured pages on GitHub or any repository with webhooks enabled.
 It bundles pelican, pelican-plugins, pelican-themes and pelicangit for a maximum flexibility.

+# Example

+Here is a page repo: https://github.com/yomguy/musichacking2017 and its related static (but then dynamically triggered) site : http://hacking2017.ircam.fr/

 # Install

 ```